vseven/OfficeFileTypeUpdate/README.md

 # OfficeFileTypeUpdate
 Contains a couple macro/vba enabled documents to convert old Office file formats to newer formats (*.doc -> *.docx, etc).
-Each file has quick instrucitons within it when you open them.
+Each file has quick instructions within it when you open them.
 If you have a lot of files you will need to have a 64-bit version of Office installed, especially for Visio.

 Instructions:
 * Open the file